-EMV is often referred to as "Chip & PIN".
-This is because the most common way to use an EMV card is to insert the Chip, and enter your PIN.
-However, this is an oversimplification of the EMV standard, which also encompasses other transactions modes such as Chip & Signature, where customers enter a card into a terminal and then sign instead of adding a PIN, as well as Tap & Pay (near-field communication), where customers tap a chip card against the terminal to pay.
+EMV is often referred to as "chip and PIN" or “chip and dip” because the most common way to use an EMV card is to insert - or “dip” - the part of the card with the chip on it into an EMV enabled terminal and enter your personal PIN.
+However, this is an oversimplification of the EMV standard, which also encompasses other transactions modes such as “chip and signature,” where customers enter a card into a terminal and then sign instead of entering a PIN, as well as “Tap & Pay” (near-field communication or NFC), where customers “tap” a chip card against the terminal to pay for a purchase.

 Is swipe going away?

-What about manually keyed and e-commerce transactions?
+What about manually keyed and ecommerce transactions?